 Acting as a guarantor for a friend or family member wanting to apply for a loan can make the difference between the application being granted or rejected.
 However, it’s not a decision that should be taken lightly.
 Being a guarantor is very similar to applying for your loan but with few benefits to your finances.
 When you become a loan guarantor you take on responsibility for someone else’s loan and it will be your role to increase the lender’s confidence that any money they lend will be repaid in full and on time.
 This means the guarantor will be undertaking a legally binding commitment to cover repayments if the original borrower is unable to.
 For this reason, parents are often popular choices to act in this role for their children.
 While this can be a really good way to help your family, if you’re considering it you need to be fully aware of what you’re signing up to before you agree to be a guarantor.
 Bad credit cash loans, such as guarantor loans, require the guarantor to repay the entire amount of outstanding debt, should the original borrower be unable to pay.
 This makes the guarantor jointly liable for the loan and will pursue them for the debt should the main borrower fail to make repayments as and when they are scheduled.

-Acting as a guarantor is a long term financial commitment which will last for the duration of the loan.
-It is therefore crucial to weigh up whether you have the financial freedom to act as a guarantor for the full duration of the loan agreement.
-Do you expect your income to drop before the maturation of the loan and will this place a greater financial burden in 5 years times?
+Acting as a guarantor is a long term financial commitment that will last for the duration of the loan.
+It is, therefore, crucial to weigh up whether you have the financial freedom to act as a guarantor for the full duration of the loan agreement.
+Do you expect your income to drop before the loan matures and will this place a greater financial burden in 5 years time?
 You will need to bear this in mind when deciding if it’s something you should do.